Futures, Tasks, and Threads

 Listing 17-42: Sending messages with blocking code in a thread and awaiting the messages in an async block

 We begin by creating an async channel.
 Then we spawn a thread which takes ownership of the sender side of the channel.
 Within the thread, we send the numbers 1 through 10, and sleep for a second in between each.
-Finally, we run a future created with an async block passed to trpl::run just like we have throughout the chapter.
-In that future, we await those messages, just like in the other message-passing examples we have seen.
+Finally, we run a future created with an async block passed to trpl::run just as we have throughout the chapter.
+In that future, we await those messages, just as in the other message-passing examples we have seen.

-To return to the examples we opened the chapter with: you could imagine running a set of video encoding tasks using a dedicated thread, since video encoding is compute bound, but notifying the UI that those operations are done with an async channel.
+To return to the examples we opened the chapter with: you could imagine running a set of video encoding tasks using a dedicated thread, because video encoding is compute bound, but notifying the UI that those operations are done with an async channel.
 Examples of this kind of mix abound!

 Summary